-It goes without saying that interior design is in the hot seat here, it is indeed the main reference when it comes to "design" that I want to point to.
 I made this illustration long time ago: it sums up all the words I can generate around the subject.
-Space is happening in our mind, as a matter of fact what we experience with our bodies is simultaneously happening in our minds.
-We can even experience a space by simply closing our eyes and "going there".
-It's like we have a 3D model of that space in our head, plus feelings, experiences, smells, which make it even more compelling.
+Space isn't just around us, it's happening in our mind too.
+As a matter of fact what we experience with our bodies is simultaneously happening in our minds and everyone understand this: you can close your eyes right now and walk to your favorite park, or go back in time in the home where you grew up.
+It's like we have a 3D model of that space in our head, plus feelings, experiences, smells and so on, which makes it even more compelling.

-Interior Design is a complex subject as it is, but in my experience adding one more layer - they psychological layer - improves rather than complicates things.
-It improves the final result of a designer's work, because isn't just aimed to please the eye, but also aimed to please the most complex aggregation of atoms known (so far) in this Universe.
+Interior Design is a complex subject as it is, but in my experience adding one more layer - they psychological layer - can immensely benefit the final result and the reason for that is that isn't just aimed to please the eye, but also aimed to please the most fascinating aggregation of atoms known (so far) in this Universe.

 You can't really ignore the fact that walking into a room happens physically and mentally.
 You can't ignore the fact a color, a smell or the way the furniture is arranged can turn your mood in one direction or another.